Sabanê language

 The Sabanê language is one of the three major groups of languages spoken in the Nambikwara family.
 The groups of people who speak this language were located in the extreme north of the Nambikwara territory in the Rondônia and Mato Grosso states of western Brazil, between the Tenente Marques River and Juruena River.
 Today, most members of the group are found in the Pyreneus de Souza Indigenous Territory in the state of Rondonia.

-Currently, there are fewer than five native speakers of the Sabanê language, with all the speakers being more than 50 years old.
+As of 2004, there are three native and two non-native speakers of the Sabanê language, with all the speakers being more than 50 years old.
 With no apparent transmission level, this language is considered as highly endangered when compared to the other two Nambikwara languages which have higher levels of transmission and preservation.

 History

 Amongst the languages in the Nambikwara family, the Sabanê people have the smallest population size.
 During World War II, many Nambikwara territories suffered from invasions brought about by the search for rubber to supply the war.
 The installation of tappers resulted in the Nambikwara people being forced into hard labour.
 Many of the Sabanê people were amongst those forced to provide food crops for the tappers.
 Due to harsh working conditions, many of the Sabanê people tried to flee to the forest, however this action was met with violent retaliation from the tappers who would return them to the village and murder multiple leaders.
 In addition, Sabanê people suffered from epidemics brought on by contact with the invaders of their land.
 This led to an immense loss of lives bringing the Sabanê people close to extinction.

 Around 1930, the arrival of the Jesuit Missionaries in the Cerrado region brought formal education to the Nambikwara region.
 By the beginning of 1940, there was the first school called "Irmãzinhas da Imaculada Conceição", where small groups of children learned to read and write.
 Consequently, with arrival of rubber tappers many roads began to open near the Nambikwara villages, which allowed for the formalization of indigenous education.